-With respect to the benthos, status results were mixed with two of the fixed point stations meeting restoration goals and the remaining being classified as Degraded or Marginal while probability-based sampling indicated that only 44% of the bottom of the York River met the restoration goals for benthic communities.
-Conditions in the lower York River may be improving as indicated by the increasing trends in the B-IBI at stations LE4.3 and LE4.3B although the results of the trend analysis on the probability based data indicated no change in the proportion of area meeting the restoration goal since 1996.
+With respect to the benthos, status results clearly indicate substantial degradation in the York River.
+Although two of the fixed point stations met restoration goals, the remaining were classified as Degraded or Marginal while probability-based sampling indicated that 76% of the bottom of the York River failed to meet the restoration goals for benthic communities.
+There is some indication of localized improvement as indicated by the improving trends in the B-IBI at the fixed point stations LE4.3 and LE4.3B although the results of the trend analysis on the probability based data indicated no change in the proportion of area meeting the restoration goal since 1996.
 Previous studies indicate that anthropogenic contamination appears to be a source of stress to the benthos but eutrophication coupled with low dissolved oxygen (Dauer et al., 2005b) as well as seabed mixing, a natural source of stress, may also affect benthic community conditions and status assessments in the York River (Dellapenna et al., 1998; 2003).